 Prizes will be awarded to projects that promote self-reliance among refugees and/or displaced people.
 ‘Self-reliance’ is understood broadly and may be furthered by projects promoting education, providing legal assistance, or developing life skills and by any other programmes that help displaced people build stable, independent lives.

 The entries will be judged by a panel of experts who will be looking for highly effective projects that have led to real change in people’s lives, with measurable evidence of outcomes, as explained in the Entry Rules and Judging Criteria.
-The deadline for entries is midnight (GMT) on Monday, November 30, 2020, with the four winners to be announced by March 31, 2021.
+The deadline for entries was midnight (GMT) on Monday, November 30, 2020, with the four winners to be announced by March 31, 2021.

 The Ockenden International Prizes remain focused on identifying solutions to the challenges faced by displaced people, raising awareness of their needs, and rewarding outstanding projects.